 João Areal Neto on why he chose Sheffield

-João is an international student studying BA Politics and Philosophy.
+João is an international student who recently completed a BA in Politics and Philosophy.
 We asked him a few questions about Sheffield and his time here.

 Why did you choose to study in Sheffield?